oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 The compute work for our image is split into image based 2D tiles.
 Intel&reg; oneTBB will then schedule tasks to get executed on hardware thread elements.
 Scheduling is based on dynamic detection of system multithreading topology.

 Each `tbb::parallel_for(..)` task will get its own set of tiles to compute on.
 The number of tiles is derived from the oneTBB runtime.
-Each tile gets its own random number generator, see the definitition of a `RandomEngine` data structure.
+Each tile gets its own random number generator, see the definitition of a `RandomSampler` data structure.

 ```
   tbb::parallel_for(